UBC-Thunderbots/Software/docs/useful-robot-commands.md

 Individual miscellaneous tasks (ex reboot, shutdown, rtt test) can be run through the `misc.yml` playbook by specifying the corresponding tag.

 To view a list of supported arguments, run
-``bazel run :run_ansible --cpu=jetson_nano -- -h``
+`bazel run //software/jetson_nano/ansible:run_ansible --cpu=jetson_nano -- -h`

-If desired, the `--hosts` argument can be replaced with `-p`, `--port`, defining a port to listen to for Announcements from hosts.
+If desired, the `-ho`, `--hosts` argument can be replaced with `-p`, `--port`, defining a port to listen to for Announcements from hosts.

 The `--tags` argument can be used to specify which actions to perform and on which services.